 Yet what i want to get through to you in this is something as common and unforgiving as HAIR.

 If you accept the fact that brains are mosaicly sexed organs to infinit degrees, including instances of crossex adaptability, then one must include the complete nervous system as lending itself to what that brain perceives. in the epidermal system, the largest number of nerve endings are in bundles, around the root of each and every hair.
 A primitive form of extrasensory perception to most, unrelenting waves of dirty stitches sending signals of alienable wrong to others.
-A sexed brain would have evolved to expect certain structures and growth based apon the sex hormones typically introduced and then directing expected growth at certain periods of a bodies development. the mental map of what the body should be is constantly under attack, what is termed “dysphoria” is in reality an utter revulsion from a form that seems to be attacking itself.
+A sexed brain would have evolved to expect certain structures based apon the sex hormones typically introduced directing expected growth at certain periods of a bodies development. the mental map of what the body should be is constantly under attack, what is termed “dysphoria” is in reality an utter revulsion from a form that seems to be attacking itself.
 “This isnt me,this is not self”.
 The central nervous unit is receiving signals from the genitalia and elsewhere, that somethings “wrong”, these should not be exposed and vulnerable but safely tucked inside.
 Now imagine those dirty stitches growing out of a woman’s face or out of her vagina that threw itself up thru virilization.
 The psychological/physiological torment of plucking-burning-razing only to have it return in ever thickening waves,the deformity betwix our legs that caused all of this ,also requiring permanent removal of hair in preoperative steps before surgical correction of the area can happen.

 To the the afflicted this is not merely some life affirming aesthetic body work, this is a cruel constant untreated aggravation.
 Something that happened beyond our control, something that at one time was preventable through puberty suppressants now practiced on the youth, something that has a cure, held out of reach by ignorance.

 Laser and electrolysis are both seen by the standards of care as being necessary and effective steps in combating crippling bodily dysphoria,which untreated causes sever depression,self surgical attempts, and suicide.